iVis-at-Bilkent/newt/README.md

 sudo npm run debug-build
 ```

 Then, open a web browser and navigate to localhost.
-Please note that the default port is 80 but you can run this application in another port by setting 'port' environment variable.
+Please note that the default port is 80 but you might have to run this application in another port such as 8080 in some platforms by setting 'port' environment variable.

 ## Credits